How to Calculate Market Size: 3-Step Formula + Free Calculator (2025)

 Skip to our free interactive calculator below to calculate your TAM, SAM, and SOM instantly, or read on to understand the methodology.

-According to a 2024 analysis of 1,000+ startup pitches, companies that accurately calculate and present their market size are 3.2x more likely to secure funding than those who don't.
-This guide will walk you through the three key market size metrics and provide practical examples to help you calculate them for your business.
+Use Free Calculator →Market sizing is a critical component of successful startup pitches and strategic planning.
+Investors consistently rank market size assessment as one of the top three factors in funding decisions.
+This guide will walk you through the three key market size metrics (TAM, SAM, SOM) and provide practical examples to help you calculate them for your business.

 Understanding the Three Types of Market Size